mirumee/ariadne-website/docs/modularization.md

 ## Defining schema in `.graphql` files

-Recommended way to define schema is by using the `.graphql` files.
+The recommended way to define schema is by using `.graphql` files.
 This approach offers certain advantages:

 - First class support from developer tools like [Apollo GraphQL plugin](https://marketplace.visualstudio.com/items?itemName=apollographql.vscode-apollo) for VS Code.
 - Easier cooperation and sharing of schema design between frontend and backend developers.
 - Dropping whatever python boilerplate code was used for SDL strings.

-To load schema from file or directory, you can use the `load_schema_from_path` utility provided by the Ariadne:
+To load schema from a file or directory, you can use the `load_schema_from_path` utility provided by the Ariadne:

 ```python
 from ariadne import load_schema_from_path